Pong420/chatbot-game/README.md

     - leave if too many people
   - refactor handles the number of players
     - allow set characters after players joined
+  - options
-  - vote set to postback or private
+    - set vote to postback message or private
-  - hunter should after daytime
+    - werewolfs know each others
+      - kill one or idle

 ## Development